Rings-of-Fire/ring-of-fire/README.md

 ## The Initial Balancing Act

-There are multiple ways to initially balance all channels of the ring.

-### The trustless way
 Once the ring is closed (i.e. all channels are opened), one participant can create an invoice of half of the channel capacity.
 The participant will pay the invoice to themselves by building a route across the ring.

 Routes can be manually built by using the following tool